USpeech Introduction Video Results

 USpeech w/ syn. (ours)

-In this section, we demonstrate the recovery results of the large-scale dataset synthesis without any training, including LJSpeech, TIMIT, and VCTK.
-(See Section 7.2 in paper)
+In this section, we demonstrate the recovery results of the collected physical SE dataset from the model trained on the Large-scale ultrasonic datasets, respectively, including LJSpeech, TIMIT, and VCTK.
+(See Section 7.2 in paper).

 (1) LJSpeech